Hipmob/hipmob.github.com/_posts/2012-11-03-How-to-add-live-chat-to-your-Parse-powered-app-with-Hipmob.markdown

 #### That's all folks

 And that's it.
-There are many other things you can do with Hipmob: see our full list of docs at <a href="https://www.hipmob.com/documentation">https://www.hipmob.com/documentation</a>, including our user chat (for chatting between users).
+There are many other things you can do with Hipmob: see our full list of docs at <a href="https://www.hipmob.com/documentation">https://www.hipmob.com/documentation</a>, including our user-to-user chat.
 There are also a couple of other neat things we can do with Parse: they'll be the subject of upcoming articles.

 Let us know your thoughts: if you have any questions, suggestions or comments email/call/chat with us!

 P.S.
-If you're building a mobile app and want [first-class, integrated, in-app support chat or direct messaging between users you should check out Hipmob](https://www.hipmob.com/)!
+If you're building a mobile app and want [first-class, integrated, in-app support chat or user-to-user chat you should check out Hipmob](https://www.hipmob.com/)!

 The full documentation on Hipmob's Parse integration: <a href="https://www.hipmob.com/documentation/integrations/parse.html" target="_blank" class="btn btn-info">View the documentation</a>